zacharyhalvorson/sketch-workshop/README.md

 Sketch is a simple, focussed, interface design tool.
 It's interface is straight-forward, and in-line with OSX application conventions.
 It doesnt have more settings than you can remember, it works exclusively in vector, the only units are in pixels, it's tools work the same as CSS, and it's intuitive to use.

 ## Getting Started
-In this workshop we'll be first familiarizing ourselves with the interface.
-Going through the following:
+This workshop will have to parts.
+First, we'll be familiarizing ourselves with the interface.
+Then we'll work on reproducing the interface for an existing iOS shopping app.

+### Introduction To The interface
 - The toolbars
 - Understanding how vertices, layers and groups work
 - The different editing modes